Social media is just for posting company updates, networking and looking at photos of cats, right? Wrong.

 3. Position your thought leaders center stage

 Posts from CEOs or CTOs often perform much better than generic company updates – think Elon Musk vs. the Tesla company Twitter account.
 Why?
 Because people love personalities.
 Eccentric T-Mobile CEO John Legere hosts a weekly Facebook live event #SlowCookerSunday where he updates followers on product news while cooking one of his favorite recipes.
 These videos get massive engagement (2.3 million weekly views) and even saw the show featured on Jimmy Fallon.
+According to Optinmonster, 92% of B2B buyers are more likely to engage with salespeople who are positioned as industry thought leaders.

 4. Use retargeting campaigns to convert cold leads